alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/technical-a-to-z.md

 Use:

-- ‘turn on’, not ‘enable’
+- 'turn on', not 'enable'
-- ‘turn off’, not ‘disable’, ‘mute’ or ‘silence’
+- 'turn off', not 'disable', 'mute' or 'silence'

 {% include "layouts/shared/back-to-top.njk" %}